 He is the author of The Boundaries of Judaism; co-editor of Judaism and the Challenges of Modern Life; co-author of Spheres of Jewish Identity; and lead author of Speaking iEngage: Creating a New Narrative Regarding the Significance of Israel for Jewish Life.
 He is currently completing his next book, entitled Who are the Jews?

-He is married to Adina and is the father of three children and two grandchildren.
+He is married to Adina and has three children and three grandchildren.

 May 25, 2016 – “Putting God Second: How to Save Religion From Itself”